Site Name: University of Miami

 Department: Counseling Center

 Applicants selected for interviews are typically notified by phone.
 Those not selected for an interview are notified by email.
-Due to the COVID pandemic, this year all interviews are being conducted via Zoom.
+All interviews are being conducted via Zoom.
 The Interviews are are unstructured and usually include half-hour individual meetings with the training director, one or two staff members, and an intern.
 Interviews typically take place in mid-December and early January.

 The University of Miami Counseling Center internship program utilizes a General Practitioner Training Model in providing a closely supervised training experience in intervention, assessment, and outreach/consultation within the context of working with clients from diverse cultural backgrounds and lifestyles.
 It is our aim that interns who successfully complete the program will have developed the fundamental skills and knowledge to launch professional careers as health service psychologists in a wide array of clinical settings, not limited to a university counseling center.
 Efforts are made with interns to individualize their training activities in view of their specialty areas and past experience.
 The availability of summer external rotations in several diverse clinical areas and the involvement in our program of clinical practitioners from the South Florida community facilitate a well-rounded training experience.
 In addition to individual supervision, the program offers eight ongoing seminars/case conferences during the fall and spring semesters.
 The theoretical orientation of the training staff can be described as eclectic.
 Since the program adheres to a General Practitioner Training Model, previous counseling center experience is not required and students from both clinical and counseling programs are encouraged to apply.